jadecobra/python_tdd_exercises/source/data structures: lists.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-There are more methods listed than what we have reviewed.
+There are more :doc:`methods <functions>` listed than what we have reviewed.
 Based on their names, we can make a guess as to what they do, and we know some from our tests above

 * append - adds an item to the list